danafaye/WindowsAPIAbuseAtlas/KERNEL32/EnumProcesses/README.md

 Malware routinely leverages EnumProcesses in the first moments of execution to scan the landscape for EDRs, sandboxes, or security tools.
 The output is often fed directly into conditional branching logic, allowing payloads to adapt, hide, or self-terminate based on who’s watching.
 On its own, it doesn’t seem dangerous.
 But when paired with APIs like OpenProcess, GetModuleBaseName, or ReadProcessMemory, it forms the backbone of process fingerprinting, selective targeting, and eventual code injection.

-Defenders should understand that EnumProcesses is not inherently malicious—but its context is.
+Defenders should understand that EnumProcesses is not inherently malicious, but its context is.
 When used outside of diagnostics, with suspicious timing, or in rapid-fire stacks aimed at process mapping, it signals the beginning of an adversary’s runtime kill chain.
-From ransomware to RATs, red team frameworks to APT implants, this API shows up early and often—not because it’s loud, but because it works.
+From ransomware to RATs, red team frameworks to APT implants, this API shows up early and often, not because it’s loud, but because it works.

 ## 🔍 What is EnumProcesses?